sweattep/ancient_quotes/README.md

 >all the earth will be consumed by the fire of my jealousy

 >So He will repay according to their deeds: fury to His enemies, retribution to His foes, and recompense to the islands.

+>You will run from a lion, only to meet a bear.
+You will escape to your house, rest your hand on the wall, and be bitten by a snake.